leap71/LEAP71_LatticeLibrary/README.md

 ## Prep

-You should have [PicoGK](https://github.com/leap71/PicoGK) up and running on your computer and have the [ShapeKernel](https://github.com/leap71/LEAP71_ShapeKernel) library included in your Visual Studio project.
+You should have [PicoGK](https://github.com/leap71/PicoGK) up and running on your computer and have the [ShapeKernel](https://github.com/leap71/LEAP71_ShapeKernel) Library included in your Visual Studio project.
+This part of the documentation deals with **Lattices**, which are beam-based structures.
+If your are looking for the **[Implicit Library](README_ImplicitLibrary.md),** head over to the second part.

 ## Getting Started

-You can add the Lattice libraryin two ways:
+You can add the Lattice library in two ways:

 - Beginner
   - download the LatticeLibrary source code as zip file from https://github.com/leap71/LEAP71_LatticeLibrary